mirekp/profileapp/README.md

 ## What it is not?

 * The project is only designed to demonstrate coding techniques.
 Such as TDD, JSON parsing, error handling, presentation design patterns, responsibility separation.
-* It is not meant to be a complete meaningful app that is to be submmitted to the AppStore.
+* It is not meant to demonstrate UI design skills or be a complete meaningful app that is to be submmitted to the App Store.
 At least not without designing App icon and other polishing tasks first 😊

 ## How to run?

 * The project file should open & compile & run in the Xcode 10.3 which is the latest production version available.
 Sorry about not using Xcode 10.1 due to practical reasons.
-* What limits the support for older versions of Xcode (or  Swift compiler) is most liely my use of the new `Result` type and `Decodable` protocol.
+* What limits the support for older versions of Xcode (or  Swift compiler) is the use of the new `Result` type and `Decodable` protocol.
 I think these are justified as they make the JSON and error handling implementation elegant and I really wanted to demonstrate that in this task.
 Let's hope this will be considered as a nice implementation detail and not breach of any requirements 😊

 ## Implementation Notes